Puzzle & Dragons: Dungeons

 There are also Ranking Dungeons which appear as special events and last for one week.
 Sometimes you will be given a team or you have to make a team for yourself.
 Finish the Ranking Dungeons with the time limit 300 seconds and get scores according to the performance you did in the dungeons.
 All players will compete for higher score.
 Certain rank will be given certain prices.
 Players that reach top 3% of the rank will be given a crown that can be placed next to your character name.

 Multiplayer dungeons allow a player to play with one to two others.
 There are two player (2P) dungeons and three-player (3P) dungeons, each with their own set of dungeons.

 Two player dungeons consist of most Technical, most Special, and 2-player specific dungeons.
 Each player selects one leader that is shared among the two players.
 Each player also brings their own 4 subs.
 All leaders and subs are formed into one team with health points, resist awakenings, skill boost awakenings are shared between players.

 Three player dungeons have their own set of specific dungeons.
 However, various technical and special dungeon periodically show up.
 Unlike two player dungeons, three player dungeon teams are separate.
 Each player chooses their own 2 leaders and 4 subs.
 No monsters stats or awakenings are shared between players.
 Also, three player dungeons have the option to be played with 2 players.

+In 2021, a Player versus Player (PvP) mode was introduced called 8-player mode to the main game.
+This mode features playing against 7 other players in a synchronous setting.
+This mode is not directly played against other player monsters, but instead gives players pre-built teams where players compete for high scores, and some skills are modified to interrupt other players instead of the enemy monsters.